python/cpython/Doc/library/http.client.rst

    pair: HTTP; protocol
    single: HTTP; http.client (standard module)

-.. index:: module: urllib
+.. index:: module: urllib.request

 This module defines classes which implement the client side of the HTTP and HTTPS protocols.
-It is normally not used directly --- the module :mod:`urllib` uses it to handle URLs that use HTTP and HTTPS.
+It is normally not used directly --- the module :mod:`urllib.request` uses it to handle URLs that use HTTP and HTTPS.

 .. note::